thaihoa110/zip-compression-extraction/README.md

   git clone https://github.com/thaihoa110/zip-compression-extraction.git

-• Navigate to the project folder: cd zip-file-tool
+• Navigate to the project folder: cd zip-compression-extraction

 • Place the project folder on your web server and ensure PHP is configured correctly.

 Usage
-• Open your web browser and navigate to the URL where the project is hosted (e.g., http://localhost/zip-file-tool/file_compress_extract.php).
+• Open your web browser and navigate to the URL where the project is hosted (e.g., http://localhost/zip-compression-extraction/file_compress_extract.php).

 • Use the interface to:
   - Enter the path of the folder you want to compress or the path of the .zip file you want to extract.